RasaHQ/rasa/docs/entities.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the introductory tutorial we build a restaurant bot, and create custom entities for location and cuisine.
 The best components for training these domain-specific entity recognisers is the ``ner_crf`` component.
-It is recommended that you experiment with both of these to see what works best for your data set.

 Returned Entities Object
 ------------------------